Embiggenerd/dockerizedGoTodos/README.md

 * To authenticate, middleware gets userid by looking up hex token in cookie in sessions table.
 * Hex token is refreshed every login for security, old sessions erased for space
 * This makes man in the middle attacks more difficult
+* Simple metrics middleware is implemented to count number of requests

 ## Demonstrates

 * Ability to read documentation and source code.
+* User registration/login
+* Metrics and observability